 This study used a correlational survey design within a quantitative framework to investigate the relationships between SMAO, BP, BeP, and AP.
 A cross‑sectional approach was employed to assess the associations among these variables.
 The generalized linear model (GLM) was used to examine the proposed research model and test the hypotheses.
 This approach provides flexibility in specifying different types of dependent variables and allows the assessment of relationships with multiple independent variables [56].
 This approach allowed for the analysis of both linear and non‑linear relationships, which improved the generalizability and robustness of the results and provided insights into the motivations for CS and the associations between social media engagement and the demand for cosmetic enhancements.

 Although the overall sample size was relatively modest (N = 167), it exceeded the minimum recommended thresholds for the use of generalized linear models and structural equation approaches [57,58].
-Therefore, the analyses were considered appropriate to test the hypothesized relationships.
-Nevertheless, sample size considerations should be seen as a limitation when interpreting the results.
+Therefore, the analyzes were considered appropriate to test the hypothesized relationships.
+The modest sample size should be taken into account as a limitation when interpreting the results.

 Participants

 The study included 167 men and women aged 18 to 45 from Turkey, all of whom were active social media users and engaged with content related to beauty standards and cosmetic procedures.
 Participants were recruited through purposive and convenience sampling, focusing on active social media users to ensure that the sample was relevant to the research objectives.
-Although recruitment was not purely random, this approach allowed us to target the population of interest.
+Recruitment was non‑random but designed to capture the target population, which enhances the contextual relevance of the results.
 Special attention was given to recruiting female participants who engage with beauty content [59].

 The sample comprised 96 women (57.0%) and 71 men (43.0%).
 The age distribution was 49 (29.0%) aged 18–25, 85 (51.0%) aged 26–35, and 33 (20.0%) aged 36–45.
 In terms of marital status, 58 (35.0%) were married and 109 (65.0%) were single.
 Educational levels were: 64 (38.0%) had a high school diploma or less, 35 (21.0%) had a college degree, 42 (25.0%) had a bachelor’s degree, and 26 (16.0%) had a postgraduate degree.
 Sixty‑two participants (37.0%) had undergone CS, and 59 (35.0%) reported FBTSM.
 The age range of 18 to 45 years was chosen to capture a broader spectrum of adult social media users, allowing for the examination of AP across different life stages of adulthood.